brodieG/unitizer/DEVNOTES.md

   typically the unitizer should always be in the same relative location to the script that runs it.

+## Handling Passed Tests

+Need to do this in order to implement a review capability for unitizers that have been stored.

+* Modify as.character.unitizerBrowse so we have the option of reviewing all tests, not just those that have been reviewed
+* create a unitizerBrowseSubSectionPass
+* Need to preserve reference sections, this is the single most important part
+* Main issue seems to be whether we can re-use browserPrep, which seems challenging since we would have completely different logic depending on whether it is being called from `unitize` or from `review`.
+* Actually browserPrep is not the main issue.
+The main issue is whether we can use `browse`, as that's where the PITA stuff happens.
+This means we have to pull out the `browsePrep` stuff from `browse` and move it to `unitize` so we can have a different `browsePrep`for tests that we're reviewing.
+* Do we need a new `unitizer` class? `unitizer`, which is for the live review of new and old tests, and `unitizerStore` which is the version that gets stored?
+This resolves the problem with browserPrep.
+* Or alternatively, do we spoof a version of a normal unitizer?
+Move all the tests back to `items.new`, and then add a flag to `browserPrep`, this seems most promising, we just need to preserve all the data.
+Maybe we don't actually move stuff to items.ref until we reload the unitizer, insted of doing so just before we save it.
+But this may require too much re-org of existing structure (healenvs, etc.).

 # Scenarios to test

 * Very large objects produced by tests